26 Common Barriers to Running for Office

 I don’t like public speaking/public speaking is a fear of mine.

-There are a variety of ways to get more comfortable with public speaking before you ever announce your run.
-For example, you could join a toastmasters club, attend and speak up at a local City Council meeting about an issue that matters to you, or check out our lesson, Cultivate Authentic Presentation and Connection, in the She Should Run Incubator.
+There are various ways to get more comfortable with public speaking before announcing your run.
+For example, you could join a Toastmasters club or attend and speak up at a local city council meeting about an issue that matters to you.

 I have skeletons in my closet.

-In this day and age, everyone has a social media presence and when we were first starting out, we may not have known what should and shouldn’t be shared.
-If you’re worried about something on social media from years ago, learn how former congressional candidate, Krystal Ball, dealt with scandal when she ran for office.
+Nowadays, everyone has a social media presence, and when we first started out, we may not have known what should and shouldn’t be shared.
+If you’re worried about something on social media from years ago, learn how former congressional candidate Krystal Ball dealt with scandal when she ran for office.

 Tip: It’s common to watch the media pick apart mundane and insignificant flaws of a candidate and blow them out of proportion.
 A skill that’s important to develop is being able to identify when people call out things that are unrelated to the work you are trying to do and have professional responses to dismiss them and move on.